Adapting to climate change

 How will the Big MEND project affect your visit?

-We are now busy preparing for Phase 2 which will to start in March 2024, with the erection of the scaffolding on the south front of the Manor, with building work commencing after the Easter Holidays.
+We are now busy preparing for Phase 3 which will start in March 2025, with the erection of the scaffolding on the east and northern sides of the Manor.

-The majority of the work will focus on the Great Parlour and the frames of the stained glass windows, but there will also be some scaffolding near the front door of the Manor.
+The majority of the work will focus on the exterior of the Biliard Room, Dining Room and Servant's Wing of the Manor.
 There may be some limited areas of the garden roped off to allow for the safe installation of the scaffold.

 This phase of the project emphasizes both structural improvements and the opportunity for visitors to witness the care and preservation of the Manor's heritage.
 We invite the community to join us in this journey as we enhance and protect our historic gem.
 Thank you for your support during this exciting project.